- Clinic Lottery bidding open: Monday, October 28, 8:00 a.m. - Wednesday, October 30, 8:00 p.m.

 - Results of lottery: Week of November 18th

 - Open Enrollment, Cancel/Add and Waitlisting period begins: Tuesday, November 19, 2019 at 8:00 a.m.

-Registration bidding for Fall 2015 classes will take place using the web-based Lottery Registration System from March 27th at 12:01 a.m. through March 30th at 11:59 p.m.
+Registration bidding for the upcoming semester will take place using the web-based Lottery Registration System from November 8 at 12:01 a.m. through November 11 at 11:59 p.m.
 This memorandum contains important information about registration rules and processes, and should answer many questions you may have about the lottery process.
-Please read it carefully, and inquire with Student Services staff if you have questions.
+Please read it carefully, and inquire with Student Affairs staff if you have questions.